WARNING: unbalanced footnote start tag short code found.

 Vitamin D toxicity can lead to hypercalcemia – a condition where you have high levels of calcium in your blood.
 Consequently, you may end up with a number of serious health issues like kidney failure, abnormal heart rhythms, and coma.
 It’s highly unlikely that you’ll develop vitamin D toxicity because of too much exposure to sunlight or from the amount present in your diet.[ref]Koul, Parvaiz A., Sheikh Hilal Ahmad, Feroze Ahmad, Rafi A. Jan, S. U. Shah, and Umar H. Khan.
 “Vitamin d toxicity in adults: a case series from an area with endemic hypovitaminosis d.”
-Oman medical journal 26, no. 3 (2011): 201.[/ref] It’s usually the result of an overdose of the vitamin D
+Oman medical journal 26, no. 3 (2011): 201.[/ref] It’s usually the result of an overdose of the vitamin D supplement.

 Effects of Vitamin D Overdose